loverajoel/jstips/README.md

 You can do Multi-line strings without `\n` and simple logic (ie 2+3) inside `${}` in Template String.

 You are also able to to modify the output of template strings using a function; they are called Tagged template strings.
-(see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) for example usage of tagged template strings.
+(see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) for example usages of tagged template strings.

 You may also want to read https://hacks.mozilla.org/2015/05/es6-in-depth-template-strings-2/ to understand template strings more